lastui/rocker/README.md

 What it can do?

 - lazy declarative runtime
+- CSR only with no hidden/delegated complexities on server
-- bottom-up composition (not top-down code splitting)
+- eliminates coupling with bottom-up composition (not top-down code splitting)
-- inject / eject features and views based on context
+- inject / eject features and views based on context in runtime
 - enable parallel streams working on black-boxed feature sets
 - hot swap in production
 - perform A/B tests based on telemetries
-- ditch static linking and dependency hell
+- ditch static linking and cascades of updates
 - test your golden assets and ship them without the need to rebundle
 - navigate and pivot without loss of state
 - perform routines in the background without the need for user interaction
-- inductive (JIT / declarative) runtime routing
+- the routing that inspired Remixjs and Nextjs framework's

 ### Q&A